 When considering my options, I decided to pay attention to my roots--my grandfather was an English teacher, and my mother was an English teacher--so to test my interest and ability in English, I took two courses: Shakespeare and creative writing.
 I fell in love.
 I went back to school and got my Masters degree in English Literature from Georgia State University and started teaching while I was a graduate student at GSU.
 I have been teaching English composition and literature at Georgia Highlands since 2011.

 One thing that you should know about me is that I started my college career at South Georgia College while I was a senior in high school.
 I am a big believer in two-year colleges, and I think you have made a great choice to attend Georgia Highlands College.
-I am committed to helping my students learn how to think critically, write effectively, and understand literature.
+I am committed to helping my students learn how to think critically, write effectively, and appreciate literature.
 If you do your part, I am here to help you be successful.